Texas' 6-week abortion ban lets private citizens sue in an unprecedented legal approach – KION546

 A Texas state law that bans abortion after as early as six weeks into the pregnancy could provide the playbook for red states to pass extreme abortion restrictions — without having to wait for the Supreme Court to revisit Roe v.
 Wade.

-The measure — signed into law by Republican Gov. Greg Abbott in May and set to go into effect on Wednesday — prohibits abortion providers from conducting abortions once a fetal heartbeat is detected.
+The measure — signed into law by Republican Gov. Greg Abbott in May — prohibits abortion providers from conducting abortions once a fetal heartbeat is detected.
 It would effectively outlaw at least 85% of the abortions sought in the state, according to opponents of the law, since that point is around six weeks into the pregnancy, before some women know they’re pregnant.

+The law took effect early Wednesday morning after the Supreme Court and a federal appeals court did not rule on attempts to block it.

 But among those restrictions, the Texas bill stands out for the novel approach it takes in curtailing the procedure.

-Note: This story was updated after the law took effect Wednesday morning.